mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

-A subset of the values of [ModelID](#T-ParquetClassLibrary-ModelID 'ParquetClassLibrary.ModelID') set aside for [MapRegion](#T-ParquetClassLibrary-Maps-MapRegion 'ParquetClassLibrary.Maps.MapRegion')s.
+A subset of the values of [ModelID](#T-ParquetClassLibrary-ModelID 'ParquetClassLibrary.ModelID') set aside for [MapRegionModel](#T-ParquetClassLibrary-Maps-MapRegionModel 'ParquetClassLibrary.Maps.MapRegionModel')s.
 Valid identifiers may be positive or negative.
 By convention, negative IDs indicate test Items.

 <a name='F-ParquetClassLibrary-All-ParquetIDs'></a>